nicodoggie/bastion-falls/site/content/languages/hick/early-hick/_index.md

 - -esp (SUB): "under, below"
 - -asam (SUBE): "downward, onto"

-These spatial cases may be appended to verbal words to indicate the direction an action is performed.
-Most of the time, the spatial case marker supplants the verbalizer suffix.
+These spatial cases are typically appended to verbal words to indicate the direction an action is performed.
+When used with transitive verbs, the spatial cases indicate the direction of the action done by the agent, in relation to the patient.

 ```plaintext
 branum galel belaes rismateres